 Prospective students may apply to DeSH through one of two tracks:

-- Dental Student Track: Students who are currently enrolled in a DDS or DMD program may apply to DeSH before their first, second, or third year of dental school.
+- Dental Student Track: Students who have been admitted or are currently enrolled in a DDS or DMD program may apply to DeSH before their first, second, or third year of dental school.
 Accepted students in this track will work with their dental school, their PhD program, and DeSH faculty to develop a training timeline at each institution that maximizes the benefits of learning and scholarship in both doctoral programs.

 - Dental Professional Track: Dentists who have completed a DDS or DMD degree may apply to DeSH during the last year of their residency training or at any point during their professional careers.
 Once admitted, students in this track will complete their PhD training at UChicago without any breaks in the program.